Many people worry about finding an ethical financial advisor they can trust.

 Financial advisors are required to be transparent in their transactions with clients.
 This involves providing clear and understandable information about fees, potential conflicts of interest, and any other relevant details that could impact the client's financial choices.

-Advisors should disclose any compensation they receive for recommending specific products or services to ensure transparency and avoid conflicts of interest.
-Transparency builds trust between advisors and their clients, leading to better-informed decision-making and stronger relationships.
+Advisors should disclose any compensation they receive for recommending specific products or services.
+Transparency builds trust between advisors and their clients, which leads to better-informed decisions and stronger relationships.

 It also aligns with the fiduciary duty of acting in the client’s best interest.